Sungup/sungup.github.io/_posts/2019-12-26-Install-K8s-on-Raspberry-Pi-4.md

 Jan  1 20:23:51 rbp4001 systemd[1]: run-runc-3020876e4502948946dc68223d2eb57cc1effa900e8eacffe12582b5608c03b0-runc.uQmLJA.mount: Succeeded.
 ```

-From the [systemd logs filled with mount unit entries if healtcheck is enabled]
+From the *[systemd logs filled with mount unit entries if healtcheck is enabled]
-article, it is very common problem running lots of Kubernetes pods.
-Some peoples
+article*, it is very common problem running lots of Kubernetes pods.
+Some
-guess that reason for the readyness/liveness probing mechanism, also this is the
+peoples guess that reason as the readyness/liveness probing mechanism, and it
-similar problem in my Raspberry Pi cluster.
+looks also the similar problem in my Raspberry Pi cluster.

-I can't find the right solutions, but can apply helpful method from a comment
+I can't find the right solutions, but can refer to a helpful comment by
-by *gertjanklein*.
+*gertjanklein*.
 Create and open file `/etc/rsyslog.d/01-blocklist.conf` and
 add following options.

 ```text